Wouldn’t it be fabulous if you could rewrite a heartbreaking event in your life so it would turn out the way you wanted it to happen?

 Tacked to a peeling front door in Chinatown, a purple-lettered sign announces Aurora, Clairvoyant Palmist.
 Longing for a little magic, I enter the candle-lit shop.
 A kind-faced, white-haired woman in a billowing purple muumuu floats to a wooden spool table.
 I sit across from her, the woodsy scent of sandalwood incense wafting over me.

 Clairvoyant, huh?
 Sure.
 But she makes a believer out of me the moment she touches my right hand.
-Her touch zaps me like an electric current, waking up intense grief I didn’t know was buried inside.
+Her touch zaps me like an electric current, waking up intense grief I didn’t know was hibernating inside me.
 Stunned, I feel pain tearing through me.
 My heart throbs painfully and I sob so convulsively I hiccup for air.
 Oh my god.
 I’m having a nervous breakdown.

 “Ah, I see you’re sensitive, Goldilocks.
 It’s just past life sorrow, dear.”
 She runs a purple fingernail lightly across my palm, stares at me with luminescent blue-green eyes.
 “See the cross connecting your life line and your heart line?
 That’s a psychic cross.”